OCF is pleased to announce a new area of investment: pilot grants to support community water solutions in rural Oregon.

 - Craft local solutions to water quality and quantity issues that influence statewide policy decisions and funding priorities.

 In November, 2016, OCF awarded its first grants through this water pilot: $140,000 to nine organizations that submitted innovative proposals.
+In 2017, grants totaling $100,000 were awarded to six organizations.

 Oregon is facing a highly insecure water future, due to a changing climate and a fast growing population.
 Soon, major policies in the natural resource and environmental areas will focus on water access and availability.
 Already decision-makers are taking action.
 For example: